2” Gates for On-demand Central Industrial Vacuum Cleaning Systems

-This gate design is using the same motor as all other Ecogate gates.
-The motors are available as “standard” (cost effective), or “smart” (controlled via Modbus).
-Smart motors allow for pressure, air velocity, and air volume readings.
-They also come with limit switches, which are readable from the control unit (greenBOX), measurement of motor current, supply voltage, and other diagnostic data.
-The smart motor is available with the pressure transmitter 24" w.c.
+These gates utilize the same motors as all other Ecogate gates.
+You can opt for the "standard" motor (a cost-effective choice) or the "smart" motor, which is controllable via Modbus.
+Smart motors support readings of pressure, air velocity, and air volume.
+They are equipped with limit switches readable from the control unit (greenBOX), and they measure motor current, supply voltage, and other diagnostic data.
+The smart motor comes with a pressure transmitter - available in 24" w.c.
 (6 kPA), 40" w.c.
 (10 kPa), and 200" w.c.
 (50 kPa).

-As seen from the drawings, the gate is very compact.
-With the exception of smaller gear, the remaining gate parts are the same as the larger butterfly gates that are already available.
-Depending on the demand, we can also design a 3" version (the butterfly gates are available as of today from 4" and up).
+As shown in the drawings, the gate is remarkably compact.
+Except for the smaller gear, the remaining gate components are the same as those in the larger butterfly gates.
+Depending on demand, we could design a 3" version (the butterfly gates are currently available from 4" and up).

-First, this gate should be used in applications where the transported material does not create problems for the butterfly blades, for example, pharmaceutical factories.
-For larger dust volume and larger size of collected material, a rotating blade is more suitable.
+Primarily, this gate is ideal for applications where the material transported doesn't interfere with the butterfly blades.
+For instance, in pharmaceutical factories.
+For larger volumes of dust and larger collected material sizes, a rotating blade is more suitable.

-The ideal use is when the vacuum system is connected to the production machine (tablet making machine, mixer etc.), and the gate is triggered to the Open position by the machine activity sensor.
-This allows the vacuum system to start/stop on-demand.
-In turn, this represents a huge system size reduction and huge electricity savings!
+The gate is perfect for use when the vacuum system connects to a production machine (e.g., tablet making machine, mixer, etc.).
+The gate opens when triggered by the machine activity sensor, allowing the vacuum system to start/stop on-demand.
+This approach can lead to considerable system size reduction and substantial electricity savings!

-This gate can also serve as a bleed gate: most of the outlets of the vacuum systems are simple room outlet ports (valves).
-Users typically open the port, connect the hose for a room/workstation cleaning.
+This gate can also function as a bleed gate.
+Most vacuum system outlets are simple room outlet ports (valves) that users typically open and connect a hose to for room/workstation cleaning.

 How to Maintain Minimum Transport Air Velocity

-In on-demand industrial ventilation systems, the control computer (greenBOX) will open additional gates at drops that are not in use to maintain the minimum transport air velocity.
+In on-demand industrial ventilation systems, the greenBOX (control computer) opens additional unused gates to maintain minimum transport air velocity.